When risk is high, the rewards can be too – this seasoned insurance litigator expects its ambitious trainees to seize responsibility.

 Application form and online testing

 The online application form asks for standard academic and work experience info, as well as posing a few more pointed questions.
-Expect a question on why you want to join BLM, one on what skills you have that will be useful at the firm, and one on the firm's strategy.
-The firm received around 500 initial applications in 2015.
+Expect a question on why you want to join BLM, and something to test your commercial awareness.
+The firm received around over 2,000 initial applications in 2017.

-The firm's assessment centre has been shaken up a bit compared to when the current crop of trainees applied.
-In place of writing and maths tasks, there's now a critical thinking test, interview with partner and recruiters, group exercise, scenario question and presentation.
+The firm's assessment centre comprises a strengths-based interview with a partner and recruiters; a written scenario question; and an individual presentation.
 Around 25 candidates make it through to this stage per application round.

 BLM ran a vac scheme for the first time in 2016.
-In 2017 the scheme has been expanded and now lasts two weeks and is available in several of the firm's offices.
+In 2017 the scheme was expanded and now lasts two weeks and is available in several of the firm's offices.
 The firm aims for around half of trainees to be recruited via the vac scheme.

-Vac schemers spend their time sitting with a current trainee and can express an interest as to which team they'd like to spend time with.
-As well as work experience there will be networking events, presentations from partners and on the last day an informal final interview, which is not competency based, but rather a chat to address outstanding questions.
+Vac schemers spend their time sitting with current trainees and can express an interest as to which team they'd like to spend time with.
+As well as work experience there will be networking events, social events and on the last day an informal final interview, which is not competency based, but rather a chat to address outstanding questions.